-I received some GREAT responses in reference to my blog about breast cancer titled, “Mutilate My Body?
+I received GREAT responses to my blog about breast cancer, “Mutilate My Body?
 Not Intentionally!”

-I say “great responses” because these blogs get people talking.
-And, hopefully they get people thinking, as well.
+I say “great responses” because these kinds of articles get people talking.
+And, hopefully, they get people thinking, as well.

 “Inheritance of a mutated form of either of the BRCA genes, or of other less common tumor-suppressor genes that have been associated with breast cancer, is associated with a significant increase in risk for breast cancer.
 Yet, not all women (or men) with BRCA mutations develop breast cancer.
 One factor that may influence ultimate risk is the site where the mutation lies on the actual gene.
 Other factors, such as early exposure to environmental chemicals and/or radiation, may also influence later expression of genetic irregularities.”